Unique Dual Mint Mark Discovery

 Proof coins are struck by technicians who hand feed the blanks into special presses.
 They are produced, examined and packaged using extreme quality control.
 It is very unusual to find major proof errors.
 A few broadstrikes, off-centers, double strikes (in collar) and off-metals have been known to be found in sealed proof sets.
 Proof errors are aggressively sought after by many error collectors.

 This unique mint error offered here was just discovered and was authenticated and certified Proof 67 by NGC.
 It is unique and is a significant discovery for several important reasons.
 It is the only known proof Bicentennial Quarter double denomination with two different mint marks.
 It was preserved in amazing condition with considerable detail remaining on both the obverse and reverse.
 The reverse design of the Cent is mostly visible underneath the obverse design of the Quarter.
-The obverse design of the Cent is mostly visible underneath the reverse design of the Quarter, with the "D" mint mark visible between the M
+The obverse design of the Cent is mostly visible underneath the reverse design of the Quarter, with the "D" mint mark visible between the M and E of AMERICA.

 This discovery mint error is fascinating since it combines rarity (unique), quality (Proof 67), history (Bicentennial one year only design) and intrigue (the only known proof U.S. coin that shows mint marks from two different U.S. Mints).
 This enigmatic and unique U.S. proof mint error belongs in a major collection of the finest error coins or in a collection of Bicentennial coins.